The Smugglers: Broadcast and reception

 On initial airing, this story posted the lowest audience figures since the show began, at an average of 4.48 million viewers per episode.
 It would remain the least-watched Doctor Who serial for twenty years, until The Trial of a Time Lord: The Mysterious Planet aired in 1986.

-Reception

 In 2002, Interzone's Paul Beardsley reviewed the CD release as "an amiable but unremarkable purely historical yarn set in 17th century Cornwall" but remarked "[Anneke Wills]'s very good, and I hope she'll return to do The Underwater Menace."

 In a review for the Radio Times, Patrick Mulkern praised the "excellent cast", though noting that the character of Jamaica was "a dodgy caricature that would be inconceivable in modern drama."
 Mulkern was also impressed by the authentic Cornwall locations, "a terrific bonus that allows the production to breathe."

 Commercial releases

 In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in June 1988.